JorgeCastilloPrz/jorgecastilloprz.github.io/androidcourse/pill6/index.md

 <img src="../../assets/images/gradle clean.png" alt="Android Studio" style="width:800px;">

 > `gradlew` is the Gradle wrapper script we described in previous pills 👍

-This clean task **deletes the build directory**.
-That is sometimes needed when we want to enforce the build files to get generated again for a new build.

-This can help us to fix some issues coming from a previous build that might stick around otherwise.

-Gradle allows to define as many tasks as we want, and also provides lots of default ones we will learn gradually over the course.
-We can search them in the Gradle panel mentioned above.

 ---